Akshat-iitk/CareerCraft/README.md

 - **[Headless UI](https://headlessui.dev/):** A set of completely unstyled, fully accessible UI components for building highly interactive user interfaces.

-- **[Moment.js](https://momentjs.com/):** A library for parsing, validating, manipulating, and formatting dates.
+- **[Moment](https://momentjs.com/):** A library for parsing, validating, manipulating, and formatting dates.

-- **[...other technologies you used]:** like react-redux, react-hooks , react-icons, HTML , JavaScript , core CSS styles
+- **[...other technologies you used]:** like react-redux, react-hooks, react-icons, HTML, JavaScript, core CSS styles

-These technologies work together to create a seamless and efficient development environment for building a powerful and interactive frontend application.
+These technologies work together to create a seamless and efficient development environment for building a powerful and interactive front-end application.

 ## Deployed Website